How to greets, handshake, and embrace?

 That person who greets first without waiting for the other person to greet is closer to Allah.
 (Bukhari)

-2. One should greet every Muslim, i.e. those who one knows and those who one does not know.
+One should greet every Muslim, i.e., those one knows and does not know.
 (Ibid)

-Note: Exceptions are that women are not expected to have to speak to non-mahram men.
+Note: Exceptions are that women are not expected to speak to non-mahram men.

-4. The young should always greet the elderly and the walking should always greet the sitting and the fewer should greet the many (Ibid)
+The young should always greets the elderly, the walking should always greet the sitting, and the fewer should greet the many (Ibid)

-6. To greet when entering or leaving the home (Whether one’s own house or that of another).
+To greet when entering or leaving home (Whether one’s own house or that of another).

-7. One should greet loud enough for the one for whom the greeting is intended to.
+One should greets loud enough for the one for whom the greeting is intended.
 (Ibid)

-8. If a third person’s greetings are conveyed to one, then it should be answered in the following manner:-
+If a third person’s greetings are conveyed to one, then they should be answered in the following manner:-

 Wa Alaika Wa Alaihissalaam

-9. Rasulallah (Sallallahu Alaihi Wasallam) has said that the perfect way for one to greet is to shake hands.
+Rasulullah (SAW) has said that the perfect way to greet is to shake hands.
 (Mishkaat)

-10. Whilst shaking hands the following dua should be read:-
+While shaking hands, the following dua should be read:-

 Al-Bara’ ibn Azib (RA) narrated that the Prophet (Sallallahu Alaihi Wasallam) said:

-“If two Muslims meet, shake hands, praise Allah, and ask Him for forgiveness, they will be forgiven.”(Abu Dawood)
+“If two Muslims meet, shake hands, praise Allah, and ask Him for forgiveness, they will be forgiven.”

-Rasulallah (Sallallahu Alaihi Wasallam) habit was to wait with the person meeting him until the person departed.
-Also he would not remove his hand from the person who was shaking it, until the other removed his.
-Rasulallah (Sallallahu Alaihi Wasallam) also never turned his face away from anyone and if someone wanted to whisper something to him then he took his ear close to the speaker and did not depart until the speaker had completed what they were saying.
+Rasulullah’s (SAW) habit was to wait with the person meeting him until the person departed.
+Also, he would not remove his hand from the person shaking it until the other removed his.
+Rasulullah (SAW) also never turned his face away from anyone.
+If someone wanted to whisper something to him, he took his ear close to the speaker and did not depart until the speaker had completed what they were saying.
 (Nasai)

-16. If Rasulallah (Sallallahu Alaihi Wasallam) wished to call somebody whose name he did not know then he used to call out to him with the words: –
+If Rasulullah (SAW) wished to call somebody whose name he did not know, then he used to call out to him with the words: –

 Abu Hurayrah (RA) narrated that the Prophet (Sallallahu Alaihi Wasallam) said:

 “It is not allowable for a believer to keep from a believer for more than three days.
-If three days pass, he should meet him and give him a salutation, and if he replies to it they will both have shared in the reward; but if he does not reply he will bear his sin (according to Ahmad’s version) and the one who gives the salutation will have come forth from the sin of keeping apart.”
-(Abu Dawood 4894)
+If three days pass, he should meet him and give him a salutation, and if he replies to it, they will both have shared in the reward; but if he does not reply, he will bear his sin (according to Ahmad’s version), and the one who gives the salutation will have come forth from the sin of keeping apart.”

 Jabyr ibn Nufayr (RA) said: